 In ecology, sustainability is the capacity to endure; it is how biological systems remain diverse and productive indefinitely.
-In more general terms, sustainability is the
+In more general terms, sustainability is the endurance of systems and pro-

-Quality
+Quality \

 Nidacon is certified according to SS-EN ISO 13485 (implemented 2003-08-15).
 The management system secures continued development of the organisation.